Efficient Title Reranker for Fast and Improved Knowledge-Intense NLP: Introduction

+In search of a solution, we notice an association between the sigmoid function and title reranking - training example with either property having probability of extreme values, corresponding to the region where the sigmoid function plateaus.
+This makes the sigmoid function an ideal candidate for reducing gradient updates on these training examples.
+In light of this, we introduce \textbf{Sigmoid Trick} that penalizes both extremities to improve training process.
+The sigmoid trick involves using an adjusted sigmoid function as a wrapper such that the aforementioned problematic training samples will receive reduced gradients, leading to better efficacy in training.

-To comprehensively understand the effectiveness of our approach, we use the Knowledge-Intensive Language Tasks (KILT) benchmark~\cite{petroni2021kilt} for evaluation.
+To validate the effectiveness of our approach, we use the Knowledge-Intensive Language Tasks (KILT) benchmark~\cite{petroni2021kilt} for evaluation.
 The KILT benchmark contains a diversified collection of tasks, and it was introduced to evaluate the capabilities of pre-training language models to address NLP tasks that require access to external knowledge.
-We evaluated our approach on a range of tasks on corresponding datasets including question-answering (on TriviaQA~\cite{joshi2017triviaqa}), entity linking (on AIDA CoNLL-YAGO~\cite{decao2020autoregressive}), dialog generation (on Wizard of Wikipedia~\cite{dinan2018wizard}), and fact-checking (on FEVER~\cite{thorne2018fever}).
-During our experiments on these benchmarks, ETR has achieved SotA on all benchmarks in recall@5 metric showing the effectiveness of ETR over existing methods.

-Our main contributions are: \begin{itemize} \item We introduced the novel Broadcasting Query Encoder technique to implement an Efficient Title Reranker that enables a one-pass fast reranking of titles.
-Improving the reranking speed by 20x to 40x times over the vanilla passage reranker. \item We proposed the Sigmoid Trick method which improved the stability and efficacy of training of ETR. \item Experimented showed the effectiveness of the Sigmoid Trick and Efficient Title Reranker as we achieved multiple SotA on kilt knowledge benchmark.
+We evaluated our approach on a range of tasks on corresponding datasets including question answering on TriviaQA~\cite{joshi2017triviaqa}, entity linking on AIDA CoNLL-YAGO~\cite{decao2020autoregressive}, dialog generation on Wizard of Wikipedia~\cite{dinan2018wizard}, and fact checking on FEVER~\cite{thorne2018fever}.
+During our experiments on these benchmarks, ETR has achieved SotA on all benchmarks in recall@5 metric, showing the effectiveness of ETR over existing methods.\\ Our main contributions are: \begin{itemize} \itemsep{0em} \item We introduced the novel Broadcasting Query Encoder technique to implement an Efficient Title Reranker that enables a one-pass fast reranking of titles.
+Improving the reranking speed by 20x to 40x times over the vanilla passage reranker. \item We proposed the Sigmoid Trick, a method of loss function modification that improves training of ETR. \item Experimented showed the effectiveness of the Sigmoid Trick and Efficient Title Reranker as they combined achieved multiple SotA on kilt knowledge benchmark.

 \end{itemize}